evrythng/evrythng-hub.js/README.md

 #### General

-After loading the plugin, using any of the methods above, and before starting to communicate with a THNGHUB, you need to setup the `targetHub` setting hub Thng that you want to talk to.
-Usually there will be a single THNGHUB in the environment, though.
+After loading the plugin using any of the methods above, and before starting to communicate with a THNGHUB, you need to setup the `targetHub` setting, indicating the hub that you want to talk to.
+Usually there will be a single THNGHUB in the environment.
 The plugin provides an easy way to fetch the list of the  available hubs in the current project/context:

 ```javascript